4th November 2025

 To get your child ready for the court, it helps to know what lies ahead.
 Here are some exciting moments they’ll experience in their very first basketball class:

 The right gear makes a huge difference to your child’s comfort and safety.
 Well-fitted basketball shoes with strong ankle support help prevent injuries while allowing quick turns and jumps.
 A lightweight, breathable sports kit keeps them cool and focused during practice.
+Choosing the correct ball is also important, so make sure to follow our basketball size guide for all ages.
 Don’t forget a sturdy water bottle — hydration is key.
 Having the proper gear doesn’t just improve performance it also makes your child feel like part of the team.

 Fuel plays a big role in energy levels.
 A small pre-class snack such as a banana, granola bar, or slice of toast, gives them enough energy to stay active without feeling too full.
 Encourage them to drink water before, during, and after class.
 Hydration keeps muscles working smoothly and prevents fatigue, making the session more enjoyable.